lopossumi/brkut/README.md

 About the project
 =================
 BRKUT is a simple pong-type game against a destructible brick wall.
 The bricks have different strengths (hit points).
 The ball launch angle varies as a function of the contact point on the paddle.

-The game will feature oldskool lo-fi aesthetics: a square ball, limited amount of colours, 8-bit sounds and three-letter initials on the high score table.
+Due to time constraints and personal preference, the game will feature oldskool lo-fi aesthetics: a square ball, limited amount of colours, 8-bit sounds and three-letter initials on the high score table.

 TODO
 ====